akuny/akuny.github.io/_drafts/domain-model-one.md

 });
 ```

-Even with logical checks against whether or not a Job Posting may or may not be featured,
+Even with logical checks against whether or not a Job Posting may or may not be featured
-our API is substantially cleaner than it was before.
+having been incorporated into the application, our route is cleaner than it was before:
+create a new job posting and send it back to me.

 ## Gaps and Potential Next Steps

 There's no shortage of issues with this implementation of a Domain Model for JobFair:

 1. `JobPosting` instantiation is hard-coded into the `POST /job-posting` endpoint.
 What if another interface with the application needed to create a `JobPosting`?
+Include a service layer would reduce redundancy.
 2. The belongs-to-one and has-many relationships described above are not enforced.
 Using a robust ORM would help.
 3. `JobPosting` knowing when to decrement its `Organization`'s number of featured posts remaining may be dangerous.
-4. I'm taking for granted that these fusty OOP concepts have some bearing on an Express application; others may disgree violently.
+4. I'm taking for granted that these fusty OOP concepts have some bearing on an Express application; others may disgree strongly.

-Close
+CLOSE